 Group I: member or staff member at time of death or former member or staff member with continuous membership or service of ten years or more prior to death

 Group II: public officials (appointed or elected) and others, whose actions have had an extraordinary effect or bearing on health sciences information work or librarianship

 For those in Group I, the deceased shall have served the association and the profession in a way that demonstrates dedication and commitment to MLA and has significant and lasting achievement in the field.
-Taken into account too will be the person's role in mentoring and the influence that he or she has had on others.
+Taken into account too will be the person’s role in mentoring and the influence that the person has had on others.
 Below are examples of such association and professional activity.